leozhao0709/Web/web_note/react/router.md

 ## 1. install

-1. `npm install --save react-router-dom`
+1. `npm install --save react-router-dom`, `npm install --save-dev @types/react-router-dom`

 2. Then in `App.js`, Wrap the jsx in `BrowserRouter`